openxm-org/OpenXM/doc/oxlib/README.md

 cd ../../doc/oxlib
 ./configure
 make
-# It builds test and test3
+# It builds test, test0 and test3
 ```
 See the Makefile to build other tests.